X

 Anshul AgrawalAnalyst

-Thanks Rio.
-Good evening everyone.
+Thanks, Rio.
+Good evening, everyone.
 I would like to welcome the management and thank them for giving us this opportunity to host the earnings call.
-Representing the senior management, we have with us today Mr. Ashwini Gupta, whole time Director and Chief Executive Officer.
-Mr. D. Muthukumaran, Chief Financial Officer.
-Mr. Divish Taneja, CEO Logistics Business and Mr. Rahul Agrawal, Head of Investor Relations and ESG shall now hand over the call to the management for their opening remarks.
-Over to you gentlemen.
+Representing the senior management, we have with us today Mr. Ashwani Gupta, Whole-Time Director and Chief Executive Officer; Mr. D. Muthukumaran, Chief Financial Officer; Mr. Divij Taneja, CEO, Logistics Business; and Mr. Rahul Agarwal, Head of Investor Relations and ESG.

-Thank you Anshul.
-Hello everyone and a Warm welcome to.
-APS CG’s third quarter earnings conference call.
-We will begin with Ashwini’s opening remarks and then open the floor for Q. And A. Ashwini.
+Thank you, Anshul.
+Hello, everyone, and a warm welcome to APSEZ’s third quarter earnings conference call.
+We will begin with Ashwani’s opening remarks and then open the floor for Q&A. Ashwani?

-Good afternoon, good morning, good evening.
-Depending on the time zone you are in, thank you so much for being on this call and thank you for your continued support and confidence in apscz.
-As India’s largest and world’s fastest growing integrated utility company apicz has once again demonstrated exceptional performance in regular consistent way.
-All the four business pillars of the company are delivering strong high double digit growth rates.
-Much more than the markets, much more than the competition, much more than the trade.
-And we are setting up the new benchmarks and this quarter we have even surpassed our internal benchmarks.
+Good afternoon, good morning, good evening, depending on the time zone you are in.
+Thank you so much for being on this call, and thank you for your continued support and confidence in APSEZ.
+As India’s largest and world’s fastest growing integrated utility company, APSEZ has once again demonstrated exceptional performance in regular, consistent way.
+All the four business pillars of the company are delivering strong high double-digit growth rates, much more than the markets, much more than the competition, much more than the trade, and we are setting up the new benchmarks.
+And this quarter, we have even surpassed our internal benchmarks.

-Very recently Vigenjim has achieved the world class GCR which is a gross grain rate at 30 containers, lifts per hour, which is a benchmark just after eight months of operation.
-And that’s why we keep on continuing to invest in the technologies.
-Now all this profitable growth comes with sustainability at the center of our strategy.
+Now, all this profitable growth comes with sustainability at the center of our strategy.
 Sustainability is an enabler, not an objective for us.
-That’s why as a global leader in sustainable transportation, APICZ has become India’s first company in its sector and among a select group of global players to adopt the Task Force on Nature Related Financial Disclosures, setting a new benchmark for nature positive infrastructure development.
+That’s why, as a global leader in sustainable transportation, APSEZ has become India’s first company in its sector and among a select group of global players to adopt the Task Force on Nature-Related Financial Disclosures, setting a new benchmark for nature-positive infrastructure development.

 We now take the questions.
 Thank you.